joonarafael/unsecure-software/docs/installation_manual.md

 docker compose up --build -d
 ```

 If you can't see the changes, you're still running the old image.
-Stop the container, delete the image, and additionally delete Docker cache with `docker builder prune` to ensure a fresh build.
+Stop the container, delete the image, and maybe even additionally delete Docker cache with `docker builder prune` to ensure a fresh build.
 Build the image again with command above.